Tboy-AK/go_feed_export/files_json/data.md

-# XML Files
+# JSON Files

-This folder holds the feed for each supplied social media platform in xml files
+This folder holds the feed for each supplied social media platform in json files